If you’re looking to deploy a website quickly and easily, GitHub offers a fantastic service called GitHub Pages.

 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

 Why Choose GitHub Pages?
+Link to heading

 GitHub Pages is incredibly convenient because: